armorcommander/stelligent-u/01-cloudformation/README.md

 * Use a CFN Parameter to set the user's name
 * Create the Stack.

+> This was a bit confusing to me at first since I didn't realize that there were specific
+> AWS Types for different policies.
+At first, I was using 'AWS::IAM::Policy' which creates
+> inline policies which is not what I wanted (especially since they don't have their own
+> ARNs).
+After some doign some googling and reading further in the AWS docs, I realized that
+> I needed to use 'AWS::IAM::ManagedPolicy' instead to create the right type of policy.
+Once
+> I did that, things worked as expected.

 #### Lab 1.2.2: Exposing Resource Details via Exports

 Update the template by adding a CFN Output that exports the Managed